anvilresearch/connect-nodejs/README.md

 * `redirect_uri` – OPTIONAL uri users will be redirected back to after authenticating with the issuer
 * `scope` – OPTIONAL array of strings, or space delimited string value containing scopes to be included in authorization requests.
 Defaults to `openid profile`

 ### OpenID Connect

 #### anvil.discover()

+Returns a promise providing data retrieved from the `.well-known/openid-configuration` endpoint for the configured issuer.

 #### anvil.getJWKs()

+Returns a promise providing the JWK set published by the configured issuer.
+Depends on a prior call to `anvil.discover()`.

 #### anvil.register(registration)

+Dynamically registers a new client with the configured issuer and returns a promise for the new client registration.
+Depends on a prior call to `anvil.discover()`.

 #### anvil.authorizationUri(options)
 #### anvil.authorizationParams(options)
 #### anvil.token(options)